 In a recent Washington Post article, one company was embedding a chip in their employees to bypass RFID technology to unlock doors, operate printers, and even buy stuff at the company cafeteria – all without a badge.
 While many people may think this is crazy, a lot can happen between now and 2025 and using technology to know exactly where your employees are, is probably pretty realistic.
 After all, knowing where people are is really the biggest challenge to managing risk associated with business travel.
 Whether it’s a need to know where people are in response to natural disasters, political insurgencies, or for the more mundane activities like tax compliance in order to perform your corporate obligations.

 The other prediction for 2025 that I think could be really interesting is around workforce planning.
-There are currently some workforce planning tools that are out on the market, but I think we are on the cusp of some much more sophisticated tools where you can access more detailed information about your people, your global skills gap, as well as the associated costs and immigration rules to deploy quickly.
+There are currently some workforce planning tools and global mobility solutions that are out on the market, but I think we are on the cusp of some much more sophisticated tools where you can access more detailed information about your people, your global skills gap, as well as the associated costs and immigration rules to deploy quickly.
 By 2025 I think there will be some very sophisticated technologies to help get the right people to the right opportunities with all kinds of factors being considered from cost, ease, speed, skills, and more.
 And I think that will happen by 2025, if not sooner.

 What’s the biggest problem companies struggle with related to this population today?

 LORRAINE: The biggest challenge is the right people in the company don’t have the information they need in order to execute their corporate responsibilities.
 They don’t know with respect to immigration or payroll reporting where people are, how long they’ve been there, where all have they been, etc. So I think the biggest challenge right now is knowing where the people are and having a process in place to capture the right information to execute a program with confidence and with automation.

 What is one, easy thing companies can do to improve their immigration/tax compliance?